fernandoamz/react-native-ts-blog/README.md

 export default App;
 ```

-As can you see, on this example we can see that our code can read claritier and If wee need create complex functions we can keep separate into other file.
+As can you see, on this example we can see that our code can read claritier and If we need create complex functions we can keep separate into other file.

 ## Jest